doncem/doncem.github.io/_posts/2020-04-18-developer-os-just-a-simple-personal-lifecycle.md

 It just stuck to me.
 Fitted best.

-Well, I had various Linux OS's in my personal laptop.
+Well, I had various Linux OS's on my personal laptop.
 Challanges surpassed, one thing led to another - I'm finally using laptop for work.
 And home.